 Mercy Ministries of Laredo, phone (956)718-6810, may also offer low cost health care.
 Receive check ups, medications, X Rays, womens services, lab work, and much more.

 Credit counseling and mortgage delinquency counseling

 Consumer Credit Counseling Service administers the following programs for clients.
+There may also be other services in Webb County Texas.
 Call (956)791-3328.